-The cohort was brought together during the Brent Biennial: In the House of My Love, as a response to the hostile environment artists are facing due to scarce financial support, limited opportunities for peer contact and difficulty gaining visibility across the Borough.
+Peer-to-Peer was conceived as part of the second edition of the Brent Biennial, titled In the House of My Love, as a response to the hostile environment artists are facing due to scarce financial support, limited opportunities for peer contact and difficulty gaining visibility across the Borough.
 We invited artists of any age with a connection to Brent to apply via open call to the programme, which comprised ten cohort learning sessions, a £2,500 non-restricted bursary, mentoring, and a group project budget.

-The ten artists selected to participate in the first iteration of Metroland Cohort: Peer-to-Peer are Ocean Baulcombe-Toppin, Bill Daggs, Heiba Lamara, Yasmin Nicholas, James Jordan Johnson, Becky Lyon, Nilik Khimani, Bediah, Arsalan Isa, and Dita Hashi.
+The ten artists selected to participate in the first iteration of Peer-to-Peer were selected by a panel made up of Kit Edwards, Eliel Jones and Abbas Zahedi, and they are: Ocean Baulcombe-Toppin, Bill Daggs, Heiba Lamara, Yasmin Nicholas, James Jordan Johnson, Becky Lyon, Nilik Khimani, Bediah, Arsalan Isa, and Dita Hashi.

 Since July 2022, the cohort has been meeting every other week for a series of talks, workshops, and discussions.
 Over ten sessions an incredible group of artists, curators, gallerists and writers have contributed to the programme, including Ain Bailey, Jamila Prowse, Rebecca Bellantoni, Adam Farah, Sally Moussawi of Not/Nowhere, Joseph Morgan Schofield, Abbas Zahedi, Louise Shelley, Rozsa Farkas, Languid Hands, Ellie Grieg and Narbi Price.